zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 Each file with prefix `Verify` contains the proof of one inferred specification.

-As we claimed in the paper(`1066-1067`), we can verify most of our results expects `4` specifications which are commented in the coq makefile: `proof/_CoqProject`.

 Proof obligations expressed in Coq may be generated via:

     $ dune exec -- main/main.exe coq  <specificaion mapping file> <function name>